Nikolay Psurtsev

-Nikolai Demyanovich Psurtsev (February 4, 1900, Kiev – February 9, 1980, Moscow) was a Soviet statesman and military leader, Colonel General of the Communication Troops, Minister of Communications of the Soviet Union.
+Nikolai Demyanovich Psurtsev (4 February 1900 – 9 February 1980) was a Soviet statesman and military leader who served as the Communication Troops and Minister of Communications of the Soviet Union.

 Biography

 Born in Kiev into a Russian peasant family.

 From September 1915, he was an apprentice of a telegraph operator, then a telegraph operator at the Ponyri Station of the Kursk Railway, Kursk Station.